Lexiques et pédagogie

 3. How to improve your soil naturally?

-• 🌾 Green fertilizers : mustard, phacelia, clover… to aerate and nourish.
+• 🌾 Green manure: mustard, phacelia, clover… to aerate and feed.

-• 🪵 Mulching : hay, straw, dead leaves… protects, nourishes and attracts worms.
+• 🪵 Mulching: hay, straw, dead leaves… protects, feeds, and attracts worms.

-4. What type of culture for each soil?
+4. What type of crops for each soil?

 Soil type Recommended plants